Baltimore riot of 1968: Course of events

 With the spread of civil disturbances across the nation, Maryland National Guard troops were called up for state duty on April 5, 1968, in anticipation of disturbances in Baltimore or the suburban portions of Maryland bordering Washington, D.C.

 Black Baltimore was quiet on April 5, despite riots in nearby Washington, D.C.
 One white student at UMBC reported a quiet scene, with noticeable sadness, but little violence or unrest: April 5, "in many cases, was just another day".

 Baltimore remained peaceful into the day on April 6.
-Three hundred people gathered peacefully around noon for a memorial service, which lasted until 2 pm without incident.
+Three hundred people gathered peacefully around noon for a memorial service, which lasted until 2 p.m. without incident.
 Street traffic began to increase.
-A crowd formed on Gay St. in East Baltimore, and by 5 pm some windows on the 400 block had been smashed.
+A crowd formed on Gay St. in East Baltimore, and by 5 p.m. some windows on the 400 block had been smashed.
 Police began to move in.
-People began to report fires after 6 pm.
-Soon after, the city declared a 10 pm curfew and called in 6,000 troops from the national guard.
+People began to report fires after 6 p.m.
+Soon after, the city declared a 10 p.m. curfew and called in 6,000 troops from the national guard.
 Sales of alcohol and firearms were immediately banned.
 At this point, some reports described about a thousand people in the crowd, which moved north on Gay St. up to Harford Rd. and Greenmount Ave.
 Mayor Thomas D'Alesandro III was unable to respond effectively.
-Around 8 pm, Governor Agnew declared a state of emergency.
+Around 8 p.m., Governor Agnew declared a state of emergency.

 Many Black Businesses managed to avoid the destruction by painting the words "Soul Brother" on their doors or windows, and the rioters knew not to attack that business.